zerovm/zerocloud/doc/Servlets.md

             "nodename2"
         ],
         "replicate":1, <i>how many replicas of this node should run, optional</i>
-        "attach": "default" <i>where zerovm session will be attached, optional, see below</i>
+        "attach": "default", <i>where zerovm session will be attached, optional, see below</i>
+        "location": "", <i>location hint, optional, see below<i>
         }
     ,
     ....